• Skip to primary navigation

 Recipe tips and tricks

-• Instead of seasoning this soup with plain ground cumin, use roasted cumin powder.
+- Instead of seasoning the soup with plain ground cumin, use roasted cumin powder.
 It tastes better.

-• For extra lemony flavor, also add lemon zest along with lemon juice.
+- For extra lemony flavor, add lemon zest along with lemon juice.

 Frequently asked questions